ontolex/morph/index.md

 ```
 </aside>

+When a software compatible with the specifications runs on this data to generate forms of the entry `:adam`, it first extracts all the rules associated with the corresponding morphological pattern, namely `sg_rule`, `pl_rule`, and `acc_rule`.
+Next, it establishes the order of inflection slots mentioned in the rules (by looking for the slot that is not used as an object in a `morph:next` property).

+Then, for the first inflection slot the correct form is chosen.
+If there is a `morph:baseType` specified in the rule, the corresponding form is chosen.
+Otherwise the canonical form is used.
+Finally, for each inflection slot, the transformation is applied.
+For the first slot the initial form is used, after that, the output of one transformation is used as an input for the next.

+With each transformation, all the properties in the grammatical meaning associated with the rule are copied to a newly created grammatical meaning.
+After all the transformations have been applied, the form is created with the constructed grammatical meaning.
+The initial form and the morphs are added as objects for the `morph:consistsOf` statements.

+It is also possible to create Morph elements during generation in case they are not present in the data.

+<div class="note">In case if there are no inflecton slots in the rules, the generation proceeds without using them.</div>

-The successive application of the two appropriate rules for accusative and plural formation -- in the order established by the use of the morph:next property -- allows for the generation of the accusative plural form as follows:
+In the case of the example above, the successive application of the two appropriate rules for accusative and plural formation -- in the order established by the use of the morph:next property -- allows for the generation of the accusative plural form as follows:

 <aside class="example" title="Example: Generation of the accusative plural form *adamlar*">